allegheny-college-cmpsc-100-fall-2024/course-materials/README.md

 You will receive regular updates on your weekly average points so you can adjust your participation accordingly.

+See department policies for more information on attendance.

 ### Tokens and Late Assignments

 **Late assignments will not be accepted unless a token is applied at least 24 hours before the assignment deadline.**